- Free U.S. Shipping except Alaska/Hawaii

 You can read customer reviews on www.coffeegeek.com.
 This video also provides a good overview of the product.

 If you are interested in buying both the Rancilio Silvia and the Rancilio Rocky, we do offer a package that includes both products, as well as a base.

-The Rancilio Silvia is equipped with a protective thermostat that prevents catastrophic boiler blowout due to overheating (for example, if the machine is accidently left on).
+The Rancilio Silvia is equipped with a protective thermostat that prevents catastrophic boiler blowout due to overheating (for example, if the machine is accidentally left on).
 It may be annoying to have the thermostat turn the machine off, but it's less annoying then having your investment destroyed!
 To reset the thermostat, follow the instructions outlined by this blogger.

 Sometimes it’s something simple, like the power cord not being plugged in or the power button being in the off position.
 It sounds obvious, but oversight happens to everyone.
 If both of these are fine, make sure the plug the machine is connected to actually works by trying another device in that same socket – you may have a faulty outlet or a blown fuse in your house or building.
 If all of those are ok, unplug the power cord and examine it for damage.
 Are any wires showing?
 Does it have cuts or frays?

 Why isn’t my Silvia M delivering coffee when I try to brew?